openresty/lua-nginx-module/README.markdown

 other nginx C modules like
 `ngx_proxy`, `ngx_fastcgi`, `ngx_memc`,
 `ngx_postgres`,
-`ngx_drizzle`, and even `ngx_lua` itself and etc etc etc. Note that subrequests just mimic the HTTP interface but behind the scene, there's *no* extra HTTP/TCP traffic nor IPC cost.
-Everything works internally, and on the C level.
+`ngx_drizzle`, and even `ngx_lua` itself and etc etc etc.

+Also note that subrequests just mimic the HTTP interface but there's *no* extra HTTP/TCP traffic nor IPC involved.
+Everything works internally, efficiently, on the C level.

 Here's a basic example: